-The initiative is designed to support the State's network of 60,000 hard-working volunteers in local communities who manage and restore the natural environment, improve the sustainability of agricultural production and build the resilience of communities.
+It is managed by Landcare NSW and Local Land Services.
+The initiative is designed to support the State's network of volunteers in local communities who manage and restore the natural environment, improve the sustainability of agricultural production and build the resilience of communities.

 The Local Coordinators will create a 'community of practice' across the state to make Landcare and environmental volunteer groups stronger.
-This will involve developing a consistent approach to community capacity building and a central resource for collecting and collating information.
+This will involve developing a consistent approach to community capacity building and a central resource for collecting and collating information